MicrosoftDocs/connected-spaces/articles/camera-placement-recommendations.md

 ### Queues

-For optimal Queue data quality, retractable belt barriers are preferred (see image below).
+For optimal queue data quality, retractable belt barriers are preferred (see image below).
 This type of barrier is preferred over opaque barriers for queue formation.

 ![Belted queue](media/belted-queue.PNG "Belted queue")